 Direct Care volunteers

-Our Direct Care volunteers provide important emotional and social support to our patients and their families.
-Whether it’s reading a book, running an errand, taking a short walk or listening to stories about grandchildren and days of old, your time will make a very special difference in the lives of your patients and their families.
+Whether it’s reading a book, running an errand, taking a short walk or listening to stories about grandchildren and days of old, your time as a Direct Care volunteer provides important emotional and social support to our patients and their families.
 Your volunteer hours will be flexible, depending on the needs of your patient’s family and your own schedule.
+Read one volunteer’s story about his hospice journey here.

 In partnership with Mills-Peninsula Hospital, Mission Hospice & Home Care volunteers and others provide companionship and support to terminally ill hospital patients who are without family or friends, to ensure that no one dies alone.
 Contact us to find out more about volunteering with the “No One Dies Alone” program.